hiram3512/HiSocket/README.md

 [中文说明](https://github.com/hiramtan/HiSocket/blob/master/README_zh.md)

 ### How to use
-- You can download HiSocket.dll from here: [HiSocket_xx.zip](https://github.com/hiramtan/HiSocket/releases)
+- You can download HiSocket dll from here: [HiSocket_xx.zip](https://github.com/hiramtan/HiSocket/releases)
 - If you want to used in unity3d, just copy dll to your project.

   (ps. there also a "HiSocket.Test" unit test project contains some example)